ADJUSTABLE WESTERN SADDLE TO FIT YOUR HORSE

 Saddle placement – Ensure the saddle is placed in the proper spot.
 Placing the saddle too far forward will turn a perfectly fitted saddle into one that does not fit.

 Horses changing shape/size – Horses of different breeds mature to full size at different ages.
 Horses who have been under work may be more muscled up than one that has been enjoying the life of leisure in a pasture for a year.
 Mature horses will maintain their general bone structure throughout their lives, so a custom saddle may just need to be tweaked on occasion to maintain fit.

-Weight changes – If your horse goes from fat in the winter to slim in the summer, get the saddle to fit for the larger size and compensate with different blanket thicknesses or shims.
-You can’t do much for the horse if the fit is too tight.
+Weight fluctuations: If your horse fluctuates in weight from being overweight in the winter to be lean in the summer, get the saddle fitted for the larger size and make adjustments with different blanket thicknesses or shims.
+You can’t do much for the horse if the saddle is too tight.